 Cross the road near the Gospel Hall and follow Shankill Parade.
 At the end of this short road you will have a stunning view of an unremarkable green bordered by some remarkable murals.

-Remarkable in many ways - witness the mural honoring Oliver Cromwell, who made ethnic cleansing a brief and brutal fashion in Ireland.
-The quote attributed to him on the mural states that there would be no peace in Ireland until Catholicism was eradicated.
-Winning hearts and minds was not high on his agenda.
+I mean remarkable in many ways: here you will witness the mural honoring Oliver Cromwell, who made ethnic cleansing a brief and brutal fashion in Ireland.
+The quote attributed to him on the mural states that there would be no peace in Ireland until Catholicism Avenue.

-Other murals honor the Loyalist dead, paramilitaries sporting often grandiose ranks and not prone to passing away peacefully in their sleep.
+Other murals honor the Loyalist dead, largely paramilitaries who did not pass away peacefully in their sleep.
 Sometimes the cause of death is given in a blunt manner, like "Murdered by the UVF" - another example of Loyalist feuds.